LiskHQ/lsk-faucet/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/liskhq/lsk-faucet)
 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/liskhq/lsk-faucet)

-LSK faucet is a web application to get Lisk (LSK) tokens on the Lisk Sepolia Testnet.
-The tokens can be used to test and troubleshoot your decentralized application or protocol before going live on the Lisk Mainnet.
+LSK faucet is a web application that can be configured and deployed to get custom ERC20 tokens on any network.
+The tokens can be used to test and troubleshoot your decentralized application or protocol before going live on the Mainnet.

 ## Features